Azure/Azure-Network-Security/Azure Firewall/Template - Logic app for IDPS signature updates notification/README.md

-Deploy this template to create Logic APP for notifying us on new IDPS signature updates.
+Use this template to create Logic APP for notifying us on new IDPS signature updates.